 THAI CHAI ICED TEA COOLER

 What could be more refreshing than Thai Chai iced tea on a beach, like in Langkawi or Redang during the hotter months?
 How about a tall glass of Chai iced tea whisky cocktail?
 Something fresh and fruity would do the trick, and be the perfect choice to bring the temperatures down a notch.
-Serve it at a casual gathering and your guests will be asking for more.
+This refreshing whisky cocktail is best served at a casual gathering and your guests will be asking for more.

 Serving tip: if you have a large party of guests, prepare a few glass pitchers full and stand by plenty of ice cubes to keep it chilled.
 Keep the party rocking on!